 On October 30, 2003 the Airport Board entered into a loan agreement with a branch of Kentucky state government, for airport development use.
 The Airport Board used the proceeds from the loan to help construct a corporate hangar.
 The original loan amount was for \$65,000 with an interest rate of 2.00% per year.
 Principal and interest are to be repaid in ten equal, consecutive annual installments of \$6,500, beginning November 24, 2004 and continuing annually thereafter on the 24th day of November until the maturity date of November 24, 2013.
-The total principal balance was \$6,500 as of June 30, 2013.
-Future principal and interest requirements are:
+The loan was paid in full during the year ended June 30, 2014.